 Somebody told me you don’t want to sell the company.
 Is selling BuzzFeed something you’ve ruled out?

 I know that there’s a lot of focus on things like IPOs or potential transactions.
 The thing I try to stay focused on is the work itself.
-And independence is one value that has allowed us to things that other companies haven’t been able to do.
+And independence is one value that has allowed us to do things that other companies haven’t been able to do.

 You talk about BuzzFeed as a technology-driven company.
 But at the end of the day, it’s an ad-supported media business, right?